• Skip to main content

 1. Objectives

-Primarily the Fund Flow Statement is used to assess the cause of funds inflow and outflow.
-The objectives of the Fund Flow Statement is to:
+The Fund Flow Statement primarily assesses the cause of funds inflow and outflow.
+However, the objectives of the Fund Flow Statement are to:

 • Estimate the working capital of the undertaking.